-The 2017 financial year was the first full year without compensation due to the executives who departed during 2016.
+The 2017 financial year was the first full year without compensation due to executives who departed during 2016 in connection with a significant restructuring.
 In general, since the 2016 reorganization of management, aggregate compensation paid to the NEOs has been significantly lower than amounts paid historically.
 This is justified, in part, by the Corporation's reduced scope of activity as compared to earlier financial periods and continuing efforts to constrain costs.
-However, with increasing revenues and funds flow starting in 2017, total compensation to NEOs increased as base salaries for the HCFP and General Counsel have been periodically increased to better align with responsibilities taken on after the departure of their respective predecessors and increasing amounts of discretionary compensation, tied to corporate performance, have been paid to all NEOs.
-In addition, as mentioned above, full base salaries for the Chair and CEO were restored in November 2018.
+However, with increasing revenues and funds flow starting in 2017, total compensation to the remaining NEOs increased as base salaries for the Head of Corporate Finance and Planning and General Counsel have been periodically increased to better align with responsibilities taken on after the departure of their respective predecessors.
+In addition, increasing amounts of discretionary compensation, tied to corporate performance, have been paid to all NEOs.
+And full base salaries for the Chair and CEO that were temporarily decreased by 20% in the second half of 2015 were restored in November 2018.

-Aggregate compensation to NEOs decreased again in 2020 as a result of further restructuring activity leading to the departure of the HCFP and a change of control which involved the resignation of the executive Chair.
-Although base salaries were paid to the former HCFP and the former executive Chair for most of 2020, they accrued no new annual bonus entitlement or LTIP awards during 2020.
+Aggregate compensation to NEOs decreased again in 2020 as a result of further restructuring activity leading to the departure of the Head of Corporate Finance and Planning and a change of control which involved the resignation of the executive Chair.
+Although base salaries were paid to the former Head of Corporate Finance and Planning and the former executive Chair for most of 2020, they accrued no new annual bonus entitlement or LTIP awards during 2020.
 Base salaries for continuing NEOs were not adjusted during 2020, except in the case of Ms. Rosebush who was promoted to the role of Head of Finance effective July 1, 2020.
-As provided in the Corporation's discretionary compensation programs, discretionary compensation was paid to NEOs in 2020, however, at rates lower than target given the performance of the Corporation during the year.
+As provided in the Corporation's discretionary compensation programs, discretionary compensation was paid to NEOs in 2020, however, at rates lower than target given the performance of the Corporation and shareholder return during the year.